 Regardless, the law does not presume a driver to be at fault for a collision with a pedestrian.
 In fact, injured pedestrians bear the burden of proving that a driver’s negligence was the primary cause of their personal injuries.
 This often requires a thorough investigation into the incident.
 A Terre Haute pedestrian accident lawyer could take the lead in gathering evidence related to the crash, comparing that evidence to key concepts in state law, and demanding full payments for your losses from negligent drivers and their insurance companies.

-Every driver in Terre Haute assumes an obligation under the law to protect others from foreseeable harm while behind the wheel.
+Every driver assumes an obligation under the law to protect others from foreseeable harm while behind the wheel.
 This duty extends to other motorists as well as people traveling on foot.
 As a result, these drivers must be sure to follow all relevant rules of the road as well as operate their vehicles with appropriate caution.
 Failure in either of these areas could mean that a driver is at fault for an ensuing crash.

 Just as injured pedestrians must prove fault for an accident, they must also demonstrate how the incident has changed their lives.
 This requires a full evaluation of the economic and emotional costs of the pedestrian accident.

 The physical injuries that resulted from the incident may account for the majority of compensation awarded in a successful claim, which often includes the costs of an ambulance ride, ER treatment, surgery, hospitalization, and physical rehabilitation.
 A Terre Haute attorney could act on behalf of an injured pedestrian to obtain these medical records and bills.